Guidance for complying with the Identifying Users policy

 - that permanently identifies a particular device (such as a mobile phone's unique device identifier if such an identifier cannot be reset).

-Some Google products allow you to add macros, such as the key-values feature of DoubleClick Campaign Manager (DCM) and DoubleClick for Publishers (DFP).
+Some Google products allow you to add macros, such as the key-values feature of Campaign Manager, Google Ad Manager, and Google Ad Manager 360.
 Again, you must avoid putting anything into these macros that Google could use or recognize as PII.
 Failure to comply with this requirement will be treated as a material breach of contract.

 Review the following articles for more information: